mexem2011/TestAutomation/README.md

 ### Highlights
 * Chosen [Serenity](http://www.thucydides.info/docs/serenity/) framework, as it comes with inbuilt methods on top of selenium
 * To automate [Selenium Webdriver](https://docs.seleniumhq.org/projects/webdriver/) binaries management in runtime am using [webdrivermanager](https://github.com/bonigarcia/webdrivermanager), an excellent library by [Boni García](https://github.com/bonigarcia)
-* Designed the project to run Maven or Gradle, to be easily plugged with CI tools
+* Designed the project to run with Maven or Gradle, to be easily plugged with CI tools
 * Reports - Serenity by default generated Rich HTML reports with screenshots
 * Used Serenity Rest Assured for API Automation Tests
 * Cross browser & platform

+### Prerequisites
+* JAVA/JDK 1.8 or above (Path to be set in environment variables)
+* Maven (Path to be set in environment variables)

 ### How to run?
 Clone or download the project and